flyway/flywaydb.org/documentation/usage/gradle/index.md

 For details on how to setup and use custom Gradle configurations, see the [official Gradle documentation](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.ConfigurationContainer.html).

-### Using Flyway Database Types
+### Adding dependencies on Flyway Database Types

-For some Flyway database types (non core), like [Cloud Spanner](/documentation/database/cloud-spanner) or [SQL Server](/documentation/database/sqlserver), you'll need to actually use a `buildScript` to get your
-Gradle commands to work properly.
-You need to enable putting the database type on the build classpath, and not the project classpath.
+For some Flyway database types, like [Cloud Spanner](/documentation/database/cloud-spanner) and [SQL Server](/documentation/database/sqlserver), you'll need to add a dependency to the database type in a `buildscript` closure to get your Gradle commands to work properly.
+This puts the database type on the build classpath, and not the project classpath.

-Something like the following should have you set:
+Here is an example `build.gradle`:

 ```groovy
 buildscript {